DevMountain/node-bcrypt-afternoon/README.md

 #### Instructions

-* Go to `server/index.js` and create a GET endpoint with url '/auth/logout' and method ac.logout
+* Go to `server/index.js` and create a GET endpoint with url '/auth/logout' and method authCtrl.logout

 * Go back to authController.js and create a logout property with the value of an async function with parameters req and res
 * This function should run `req.session.destroy()`.
 As the name implies, this destroys the data stored on the user's session object, effectively logging the user out.